Species of rhino

 Millions of years ago, many other species of ancient rhino roamed the earth.
 Click here to read about 5-metre tall giant rhinoceroses that lived 30 million years ago, as well as the evolution of today's five species.

 The white rhino recovered from near extinction as a species thanks to intensive conservation efforts.
-The latest population estimate is 20,405; the vast majority live in a single country South Africa, which is currently experiencing a poaching crisis
+The latest population estimate is between 19,682 and 21,077 individuals; the vast majority live in a single country South Africa, which is currently expe

-The smaller of the two African species, the black rhino is now critically endangered, with just 5,055 remaining in the wild.
-They are 'browsers' (eating trees, bushes and shrubs) with a specially-adapted upper lip that helps them to forage
+The smaller of the two African species, the black rhino is now critically endangered, with only between 5,042 and 5,455 individuals remaining in the wild.
+They are 'browsers' (eating trees, bushes and shrubs) with a specially-adapted upper lip that helps